 Filing and payment deadline

-You must file your state tax returns by April 15 each year, which is the same deadline for federal returns.
+While this year is a bit different, generally you must file your state tax returns by April 15 each year, which is the same deadline for federal returns.
 And if you owe money to the state of Arizona, you’ll need to pay by this date, as well.
 If the annual deadline falls on a holiday or a weekend, it will be moved to the next business day.

 Arizona has four filing statuses, including some that are similar to those recognized by the IRS.